 Dredge each eggplant slice through this sequence—flour, egg, breadcrumb mixture—pressing gently to guarantee good adhesion.

 Heat 1/4 inch of neutral oil in a large skillet over medium heat until shimmering.
-Working in batches (overcrowding is the enemy of crispiness), fry the eggplant slices until golden brown, about 2-3 minutes per side.
+Working in batches (overcrowding is the enemy of crispiness), fry the eggplant slices until golden brown, about 2-3 minutes per side, ensuring they do not overcrowd the skillet—these tips for crispy eggplant parmesan guarantee perfect texture every time.
 Transfer to a paper towel-lined baking sheet to drain.

 For assembly, the layering technique makes all the difference in a properly balanced dish.
 Spread 1/2 cup of marinara sauce in the bottom of a 9×13 baking dish, then arrange a layer of fried eggplant slices, slightly overlapping.